mechabecca94/Tanks-Tutorial/README.md

 ## January 11 2018 ##
 All eight tutorials are now done.
 Some initial thoughts before sitting down to experiment with the lighting assignment:

 - Using the color editing tool on the background elements was the most interesting graphic abilitiy explored so far to me.
-I particularly think expermienting with "washing out" certain elements of the scenery.
+I particularly think expermienting with "washing out" certain elements of the scenery could be neat.
 Increpare has done some [cool stuff](https://www.increpare.com/2013/01/letter-to-my-first-born-son/) with that aesthetic.
 - The tutorial's audio mixing made the engine too quiet imo... let that puppy roar.
 - Better ambient audio overall will be a big thing, see Desertwindscape.mp4
 - Don't like that the tank hurts itself